perez987/Intel-UHD-630-on-macOS/README.md

 This code has data values in Base64, in plist editors they can be seen as hexadecimal, e.g. `AwCRPg==` in Base64 (_AAPL,ig-platform-id_) = `0300913E` in hexadecimal.

 With these changes you can boot from a dGPU with the iGPU well installed.
-To check if the VDA Decoder function is activated you can see it in Hackintool app (Fully Supported or Failed in the first System tab).
+To check if the VDA Decoder function is activated you can get Hackintool app (_Fully Supported_ or _Failed_ in the first System tab).

 ## iGPU as main card